4c3x5u/portfolio_goteam/README.md

 1. Inside a terminal, navigate into the backend folder.
     - `cd backend`
 2. Create a new virtual environment.
-    - `python -m venv env` on Windows, or `python3 -m venv env` on Mac.
+    - `python3 -m venv env` on Mac, or `python -m venv env` on Windows.
 3. Activate the virtual environment.
     - `source env/bin/activate`
 4. Install dependencies from the requirements file.